emacs-helm/helm-wordnut/README.md

 ```

 Before using <kbd>M-x helm-wordnut</kbd>, ensure `helm-wordnut-wordnet-location` and
-`helm-wordnut-prog` are set as you expect.
+`helm-wordnut-prog` are set according to your WordNet installation.

 ## Acknowledgements